offen/offen/README.md

 ---

-This repository contains all source code needed to work on Offen, both on the server as well as on the client.
+This repository contains all source code needed to work on Offen Fair Web Analytics, both on the server as well as on the client.
 The development setup requires `docker` and `docker-compose` to be installed.

 After cloning the repository